Hussain Hadah

 Biography

-Hussain Hadah is a labor, health, and education economist and a Postdoctoral Scholar at The Murphy Institute's Center for Public Policy research and the Tulane University Department of Economics.
-His research uses causal inference methods, field experiments, and administrative data to evaluate policies and understand economic behavior in contexts such as discrimination, identity formation, peer effects, institutional effectiveness, and public health interventions.
+Hussain Hadah was a Postdoctoral Scholar at The Murphy Institute's Center for Public Policy Research (CPPR) and the Tulane University Department of Economics from 2023 to 2026.
+He is a labor, health, and education economist whose research uses causal inference methods, field experiments, and administrative data to evaluate policies and understand economic behavior in contexts such as discrimination, identity formation, peer effects, institutional effectiveness, and public health interventions.

 Publications